 Thesis & Defense

-Once the student has completed all the research that was agreed upon at the prospectus meeting, they must write a PhD thesis and orally defend it.
+Once the student has completed all the research agreed upon at the prospectus meeting, they must write a PhD thesis and successfully complete an oral defense.
+Students are encouraged to begin planning their defense well in advance and carefully review all policies, procedures, and deadlines outlined below.

 ECE adheres to CIT's policy on PhD completion timelines.
 The CIT policy is as follows: "Passing the PhD Qualifying Examination admits a student to candidacy for the PhD degree for a period of no longer than six calendar years.
 If, at the end of this six-year period, the PhD has not been awarded, the student must reapply for admission to the graduate program and will be judged competitively with other students applying at the same time."
 Students wishing to obtain an extension due to special circumstances must submit a formal petition at least one semester prior to the expiration of their defense timeline.

-Once their PhD thesis is written, the student must initiate the defense process by filling out the Thesis Defense Form.
-This form is essential as it gathers key details about your defense.
-Completing it promptly will allow us to move forward smoothly with the next steps.
-This form must be completed at least two weeks before the defense date.
-To initiate the process, please reach out to Greta Ruperto, PhD Senior Academic Program Advisor.
-The PhD Senior Academic Program Advisor will provide students access to the Thesis Defense Google Form.
+Once the PhD thesis is written, and the student is ready to schedule the defense, the student must submit the Thesis Defense Form.
+This form is essential as it gathers key details about the defense.
+This form must be completed at least two weeks prior to the defense date.

 Due to the nature of the ICTI dual-degree program, teleconferencing requests by ICTI students will be approved by default.
 It is expected that any committee members participating remotely will have full audio and visual access to the presentation via teleconferencing equipment.
 It is the responsibility of the student to provide teleconferencing access to committee members participating remotely.
 Students can email help@ece.cmu.edu for assistance in setting up teleconferencing equipment.